aphive/MistyMountain/README.md

 The following items need to be added or looked into to get them working.

 * Set time to not be 24hr format
-* Make username text larger for readability
+* Make username and password textbox content larger for readability
-*